 I’m obsessed with great leadership and self-development.
 In my years as first a supervisor, then a manager and later evolving into a leader (someone who can effectively inspire others to do great things), I was lucky to have had this experience.
 I’m grateful for the opportunity employees gave me to not only work alongside them but to also learn from them and their skills.
 I enjoyed inspiring them to continually improve everything we did, as a team.
 They were a great inspiration for me as well.
 There’s no better feeling than putting together an effective team of people who can get things done.

 Another one of my passions is design.
 I love anything to do with visual design, aesthetics, animation, photoshop, 3D graphics, drawing, computer-aided drafting, home design & modeling, photography, vector graphics, 3D software, layouts, geometries, shapes, colors etc. I still spend a lot of time creating graphics and different kinds of designs for my projects.
 Whether I’m creating an image for a blog post, deciding on the layout for a website or creating promotional flyers, I love spending my time in this area.

 This area is very close to my heart.
 For me, it started back in 1995 when my best friend exposed me to Windows 3.1 and a dial-up modem.
 It changed my life!
 So much so, that a few years later I met my wife through America Online, in a chat room!
 True story.
 Later, I started to use AutoCad, MIDI, design websites, coding and eventually building my own computers and servers.
 Today, I love spending time playing around with any kind of (new) technology I can get my hands on.

-Unfortunately I’ve made the mistake many times of committing to write on a topic I either don’t like or know anything about.
+Unfortunately, I’ve made the mistake many times of committing to writing on a topic I either don’t like or know anything about.
 This is a big mistake, don’t do it.